Company Disclosure

 All Assets Up to 2.51% 0.14% Up to 2.65%

 Envestnet’s total TAMP fee is billed quarterly in advance.
-The valuation of the account, upon which the total TAMP fee is calculated, is based on the values as assessed by the custodian on the last business day of the calendar quarter.
+The valuation of the account, upon which the total TAMP fee is calculated, is based on the average daily balance of each business day in the billable quarter.

 Morningstar: